305kev/proposal/README.md

 > Our model has several advantages over classifier-based systems.
 It looks at the whole image at test time so its predictions are informed by global context in the image.
 It also makes predictions with a single network evaluation unlike systems like R-CNN which require thousands for a single image.
 This makes it extremely fast, more than 1000x faster than R-CNN and 100x faster than Fast R-CNN.
 See our paper for more details on the full system.

+Research Questions
-Do certain objects on movie posters indicate certain movie genres?
+- Do certain objects on movie posters indicate certain movie genres?
+- Do certain objects on movies posters for 'greatest films' differ from objects on other 'non-great' movies

 Next steps:
 - Use existing list of 30,000 movie poster URLs (example: https://image.tmdb.org/t/p/w440_and_h660_bestv2/6ksm1sjKMFLbO7UY2i6G1ju9SML.jpg) to save to file the jpgs of movie posters (for films not on greatest films list) from https://www.themoviedb.org